kuriwaki/ccesMRPprep/README.md

 cleaned data to use those functions with specific requirements.

-The **ccesMRPprep** package instead provides data loading, processing, and formatting functions for a particular task: using *CCES data* for MRP.
-Limiting its usage to a fixed (but fairly widespread) set of survey data has several benefits.
-Its key contributions are functions that are calibrated to a consistent syntax, pre-built lookup tables and value-key pairs of data that are based upon a careful reading of data sources, and data loading functions that use APIs ([`IQSS/dataverse-client-r`](https://github.com/IQSS/dataverse-client-r) and [`walkerke/tidycensus`](https://github.com/walkerke/tidycensus)) to reduce the dependency on downloading large files. *Model fitting and visualization of MRP itself* is handled in the companion package, [**`kuriwaki/ccesMRPrun`**](https://www.github.com/kuriwaki/ccesMRPrun).
+The **ccesMRPprep** package instead provides data loading, processing, and formatting functions for a particular task: using *CES/CCES data* (Cooperative Election Study, formerly the Cooperative Congressional Election Study) for MRP.
+Limiting its usage to a fixed set of survey data has several benefits.
+Its key contributions are functions that are calibrated to a consistent syntax, pre-built lookup tables and value-key pairs of data that are based upon a careful reading of data sources, and data loading functions that use APIs ([`IQSS/dataverse-client-r`](https://github.com/IQSS/dataverse-client-r) and [`walkerke/tidycensus`](https://github.com/walkerke/tidycensus)) to reduce the dependency on downloading large files.

+*Model fitting and visualization of MRP itself* is handled in the companion package, [**`kuriwaki/ccesMRPrun`**](https://www.github.com/kuriwaki/ccesMRPrun).
 This package is focused on the preparation to get there.